 - This is no-harm-no-foul marketing – It’s not trying to sell me anything, it’s just driving traffic to the site.
 This is why it’s a great idea to send out a weekly/biweekly/monthly email that simply alerts interested readers to recent content on your site or blog, the stuff that they probably genuinely don’t want to miss.
 See the SEOmoz Top 10 or our own Performance Tip, which promotes a single recent blog post we think our subscribers will find helpful.

 - It practically runs itself – From a marketing perspective, a regular email like this is incredibly easy to put together.
 You don’t need a million-dollar copywriter to craft a unique message every week; you don’t need to figure out something to offer and build a unique landing page and form to capture leads or sales.
-It’s formulaic and 90%+ of the content is either user-generated or just repurposing content you’ve already written for your blog or site.
+It’s formulaic and 90%+ of the content is user-generated or it's just repurposing content you’ve already written for your blog or site.
 Once you’ve created a template for the email, you can spin it out with very little effort every week.

 What do you think of Twitter’s new weekly email?
 Has it increased your engagement with the site?